 The queen of cups

 The new cup by Mahlwerck messes up the world of cups neatly.
-It is believed to be one of the first polygonal masses to be mass-produced by isostatic pressing, a process that promises to be particularly accurate in porcelain.
+It is believed to be one of the first polygonal cups to be mass-produced by isostatic pressing, a process that promises to be particularly accurate in porcelain.
 She is the eye-catcher on every table.

 Poly can print a modern brand image very well in an individually printed, glazed and engraved way.